byterubpay/byterub-site/_posts/2017-11-05-overview-and-logs-for-the-dev-meeting-held-on-2017-11-05.md

 **\<serhack>** https://imgur.com/a/iRcAw
 **\<serhack>** my latest job, I am working in redesign monero payment box
 **\<sgp>** @endogenic can you elaborate further?
-**\<endogenic>** sgp: i figure you might have a number of programmer friends who are interested in Monero or privacy etc
+**\<endogenic>** sgp: i figure you might have a number of programmer friends who are interested in ByteRub or privacy etc
 **\<endogenic>** aren't there applications of programmatic access to multisig functions?
 **\<moneromooo>** Can you rephrase that ?
 **\<sgp>** I haven't really looked into running a hackathon before but one of my firends has done well in many of them